bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 commander           14.0.3  14.0.3  15.0.0  node_modules/commander          linkify
 ```

 This is mixed news — I could have found that there simply is no patch at all, had all three of *current*, *wanted*, and *latest* been `4.3.3`, then patching would have been impossible, but *latest* shows `5.0.7`.
-This crosses are major version (`4.*.*` → `5.*.*`), so that implies there would be breaking changes.
+This crosses a major version boundary (`4.*.*` → `5.*.*`), so that implies there would be breaking changes.
 Let's check that with a quick look at the [release notes](https://github.com/ankitskvmdam/clean-jsdoc-theme/releases#release-v5.0.0) for `clean-jsdoc-theme`.
 The opening line says it all:

 > clean-jsdoc-theme v5 is a ground-up rewrite — a complete documentation suite, not a coat of paint on JSDoc's output.